eliot-akira/custom-content-shortcode/readme.txt

 == Installation ==

-1. Upload `custom-content-shortcode.zip` through *Plugins->Add New*, or extract and upload the folder to the `/wp-content/plugins/` directory
+1. Install from *Plugins -> Add New*
+1. Or download the .zip and extract to *wp-contents/plugins*
 1. Activate the plugin from the *Plugins* menu
-1. Place the shortcode in a post, page, etc.
+1. See: *Settings -> Custom Content*

 == Screenshots ==